Blog > Telnyx Call Control

 Call center applications, call tracking apps, voice dialers, or workforce apps with embedded collaboration can leverage a Call Control API to build highly customizable caller experiences.

-Indeed, a developer could build a widespread application, which is called an interactive voice response system.
-Telnyx providing different Call Control solutions and commands.
-Moreover, Telnyx Telephony which a new infrastructure that defines network interface, network backbone, and phone numbers.
+Indeed, a developer could build a widespread application called an interactive voice response system.
+Telnyx provides different Call Control solutions and commands.
+Moreover, Telnyx Telephony is a new infrastructure that defines network interface, network backbone, and phone numbers.

 Call Control: Carrier vs. Non-Carrier

-Non-Carrier: However, Non-Carrier tends to focus on developing those APIs, better developer experience, call delivery, and providing numbers.
+Non-Carrier: However, Non-Carrier focuses on developing those APIs, better developer experience, call delivery, and providing numbers.

 Author: SVCIT Editorial